Katy Perry’s Public Service Announcement: ‘Don’t Normalize Hate’

 She has worked with Perry before, notes the Los Angeles Times.
 She directed Perry’s music videos for “Birthday,” “Roar,” and “Unconditionally.”
 Perry previously received backlash for her “Birthday” music video, according to the Hollywood Gossip.
 Civil rights groups slammed the pop star for her portrayal of bar mitzvah DJ “Yosef Shulum.”

-Shulum was just one of the many characters that Perry portrays in the 8-minute video, but while other scenes drew laughs such as a group of drunken clowns or aging strippers, the majority of the video featured Shulum and poked fun at Jewish stereotypes.
+Shulum was just one of the many characters Perry portrays in the eight-minute video.
+While other scenes drew laughs such as a group of drunken clowns or aging strippers, the majority of the video featured Shulum and poked fun at Jewish stereotypes.

-That wasn’t the first time that Perry has been the center of racial controversy.
+That wasn’t the first time Perry has been the center of racial controversy.
 Back in November 2013, she drew criticism from Asian rights groups for her culturally offensive American Music Awards performance, in which she dressed up as a geisha and appropriated elements of both Japanese and Chinese culture.
 Perry never responded to either controversy.

 Perry was one of presidential nominee Hillary Clinton’s most outspoken supporters throughout most of the campaign.
 She even hit the campaign trail for the candidate and performed at July’s Democratic National Convention.
 Perry even tweeted shortly after the November election that she would “cry [her] false eyelashes off,” before writing to her 95 million Twitter followers the next day, “We will never be silenced.”

 What are your thoughts on Katy Perry’s PSA?
 Do you think it borderline offensive or yellowface?
-Or, do you think it’s effective in a Trump world?
+Do you think it’s effective?
 Sound off below in the comments section.